-Pursuant to the terms and subject to the conditions of the Underwriting Agreement (the "Underwriting Agreement") between the Company and A.G.
-Edwards & Sons, Inc. (the "Underwriter"), the Underwriter has agreed to purchase from the Company, and the Company has agreed to sell to the Underwriter, 808,989 shares of Common Stock at a price of \$26.4225 per share.
+Under the terms and subject to the conditions contained in an underwriting agreement dated the date hereof (the "Underwriting Agreement"), each of Morgan Stanley & Co.
+Incorporated and A.G.
+Edwards & Sons, Inc. (the "underwriters"), have severally agreed to purchase, and the Company has agreed to sell to them, severally, the respective number of shares of Common Stock set forth opposite their names below: